 Delos GAP Symposium 2024 – ‘Corruption & International Arbitration’

-Join us for the 2024 edition of the Delos GAP Symposium, on the topic of ‘Corruption & International Arbitration’.
+The Delos GAP Symposium, on the topic of ‘Corruption & International Arbitration’ was held on 4 September 2024.

-This substantive event brings together colleagues internationally who are involved or otherwise have an interest in the Delos Guide to Arbitration Places (GAP).
-The event will take place on Wednesday 4 September 2024 in a hybrid format, with the in-person part at the new Paris Arbitration Centre by Delos.
-The programme for the day is as follows (in Paris time):
+This substantive event brought together colleagues internationally who are involved or otherwise have an interest in the Delos Guide to Arbitration Places (GAP).
+The event took place in a hybrid format, with the in-person part at the new Paris Arbitration Centre by Delos.
+The programme for the day was as follows (in Paris time):

 09.00-09.30: Registration & Welcome Coffee